 Ten Ingredient Alkalizing Green Soup Recipe

-This is my anti-dote to the holidays with all their sweets, drinks, and, cold, short days.
+This is the greenest of green soups, and it couldn't be simpler to make.
 You put ten ingredients in a blender, puree, and then decide if you'd like to enjoy the soup hot or cold.
 In winter, I like the gently heated option, but keep in mind, this is also a fantastic summer soup when served chilled.
 It's a potent jolt of alkalizing vegetables and herbs, with some staying power thanks to the fat in the silky coconut cream, and the protein-rich split green peas.
-Serve topped with whatever herbs, sprouts, or nuts you might have on hand, or simply straight and green.
+Serve your green soup topped with whatever herbs, sprouts, or nuts you might have on hand, or simply straight and green.

 A few considerations - in winter, heat the soup gently.
 Just shy of a simmer.
 And just before serving.
 This will help maintain the beneficial qualities of the miso, and more of the alkalizing power of the greens.